Distribution

 - With the Distribution comparison function, you can compare two files containing Log-Loss values, each of which represents the fit of a dataset to a Bayesian network model.

-- As result, you can even compare the fit of two entirely unrelated datasets to their respective models, e.g., comparing the data-to-model fit of an image recognition model to the data-to-model fit of a credit risk model.
+- As a result, you can even compare the fit of two entirely unrelated datasets to their respective models, e.g., comparing the data-to-model fit of an image recognition model to the data-to-model fit of a credit risk model.

 - More realistically, you can compare the fit of a Bayesian network model with the fit produced by a different modeling technique.